The quick answer to choosing a credit card for your nonprofit and your organization is that there is no one size fits all.

 Your organization’s spending behaviors

-Every credit card has a minimum spending requirement before you can qualify for the bonus cash, points, or miles.
+Every credit card for your nonprofit has a minimum spending requirement before you can qualify for the bonus cash, points, or miles.
 Some cards require as little as $500 in spending to get that initial incentive, while others may have a higher minimum of $5,000 or even $10,000.

 It would be best to consider how much your organization is planning on spending in the upcoming year, as businesses that spend less than $3 million annually typically won’t qualify for certain cards’ signup bonuses.